drflorianberger/TPUCU25/week4/cargo.md

 S_1 = \frac{P_1}{1-P_0}
 $$

 Note that the term $1-P_0$ is the probability of finding a motor bound.
-With this result we can define an effective unbinding rate:
+With this result, we can define an effective unbinding rate:

 $$
 \e_{\rm{eff}} = \e S_1 = \e \frac{P_1}{1-P_0}
 $$

-leading to the same average binding time (exersice):
+leading to the same average binding time (exercise):

 $$
 \mean{t} = \e_{\rm{eff}}^{-1} = \frac{ 2\e + \pi}{2\e^2}